CommittedTeam/commitcanvas-models/README.md

 - training_repos.ftr

 These repositories will be used in the experiments.
 Repositories included in this file is subset of repositories in `projects_metadata/angular_repos.csv`.
-These repositories were selected sicne they at least use following labels `fix,feat,chore,refactor,test,docs` and have at least 50 commits per label
+These repositories were selected since they at least use following labels `fix,feat,chore,refactor,test,docs` and have at least 50 commits per label